XVARY Composite Score

 +10.6%

-in-app advertising sales
+In-app advertising sales

 Snapchat Advertising